Skip to Main Content

 • Used wildcard to search different forms of a word: canad* or sport*

-Primary sources...
+Primary sources

-• provide first-hand testimony or direct evidence
+• First-hand testimony or direct evidence

-• often created at the same time as the event/condition but include later-recorded recollections/perspectives
+• Often created at the same time as the event/condition but include later-recorded recollections/perspectives

 Search Tips:

-• follow-up on leads from secondary materials (e.g., does an article share a newspaper headline? does a documentary share a live-reporting clip?)
+• Follow-up on leads from secondary materials (e.g., does an article share a newspaper headline? does a documentary share a live-reporting clip?)

 For a wide range of primary source databases (e.g., human rights, gender & sexuality, Indigenous):